AMS MathViewer provides a new option for viewing articles directly in your browser, offering an interactive alternative to PDF and print reading.

 Select the "View in AMS MathViewer" link, found on journal volume and article abstract pages, to use AMS MathViewer for the following journals:

 New!
-Beginning with Volume 31 (2018), Number 1, all new Journal of the American Mathematical Society articles will be published in MathViewer format.
+Beginning with Volume 31 (2018), Number 1, new Journal of the American Mathematical Society articles will be published in MathViewer format.
 In addition, we've converted these top 24 most-cited articles from past volumes:

 Existence of minimal models for varieties of log general type